Tower Climb · Difficulty Audit

 Threshold-based KYCVerifiedRoobet terms

-Maximum top-tier multiplier at Expert full-climbPending verificationCross-brand standard up to multi-thousand-x
+Maximum top-band multiplier at Expert full-climbPending verificationCross-brand standard up to multi-thousand-x

 Tile count per level configurationPending precise per-modebrand-side not separately published in full detail